SpivEgin/devenv/source/django-jet/docs/config_file.rst

 ----------------

 You are free to add your own color schemes by adding new folder to **/static/jet/css/themes/**.
-You can use **/jet/static/jet/css/themes/light-violet/** folder as an example (available in The Legion Market JET repository).
+You can use **/jet/static/jet/css/themes/light-violet/** folder as an example (available in TLM JET repository).
 _variables.scss contains **all** customizable variables.
 You'll have to compile all .scss files in theme directory to start using your own theme.